-I’ve been meaning to tell you about this for a while.
+I’ve been meaning to tell you about this idea for dinner parties for a while.
 But I’ve been a little distracted! ( you know, major house renovation, being pregnant, all that stuff…)

 The idea came from my friend Astrid who was over at our house one night and made the comment that I had not used the Staub Cookware they had gotten us for our wedding (which had been almost 4 years prior).
 I replied “of course I have” but this was a little white lie (she could tell it was not seasoned).
 You guys know that I grill everything so this beautiful French Cast Iron cookware was more of a trophy piece sitting in my cabinet.